capacitor-community/sqlite/docs/API.md

 - the database is stored in Web browser INDEXEDDB storage as a `localforage` store under the `jeepSqliteStore` name and `databases` table name.

+## Write-Ahead Logging (WAL)

+ - Electron, Web platforms only WAL journal_mode is implemented

+ - Both WAL and WAL2 journal_mode are implemented

+ - Android WAL2 is set by default, so you do not need to set it up

 ## Error Return values